pfych/md-to-site/content/index.md

 ## Serverless Deployment
-This site can be deployed using the serverless framework
+This site can be deployed using the serverless framework, with standard traffic this deployment will be completely within Amazons free tier.

 - [Setting up AWS](serverless/config.md)
 - [Deploy to AWS](serverless/deploy.md)